wanttobeamaster/dify-docs/en/learn-more/use-cases/private-ai-deepseek-dify.md

     launchctl setenv OLLAMA_HOST "0.0.0.0"
     ```
 2. Restart Ollama application.

 3. If the above steps are ineffective, you can use the following method:

-    The issue lies within Docker itself, and to access the Docker host.\
-    you should connect to `host.docker.internal`.
+    The issue lies within Docker itself, and to access the Docker host.
+You should connect to `host.docker.internal`.
 Therefore, replacing `localhost` with `host.docker.internal` in the service will make it work effectively.

     ```bash
     http://host.docker.internal:11434